eflanili7881/AdobeLZMA2UnpackerScript/README.md

 ## Credits
 - https://superuser.com/users/219506/john-henckel for script that I found on https://superuser.com/a/1537608/1256850
-- Me for editing above script to use robocopy instead of xcopy.
+- https://github.com/osmankovan123 (me) for editing above script to use robocopy instead of xcopy.
 - Adobe Systems Incorporated for providing Zip-Lzma2-compressed applications.

 ## Special Note